Ukraine rebels mobilize troops amid Russia invasion fears

 A similar announcement quickly followed from Leonid Pasechnik, separatist leader in the Luhansk region.

-Pushilin cited “immediate threat of aggression" from Ukrainian forces, accusations that Ukrainian officials vehemently denied earlier.
+Pushilin cited an “immediate threat of aggression" from Ukrainian forces, accusations that Ukrainian officials vehemently denied earlier.

+“I appeal to all the men in the republic who can hold weapons to defend their families, their children, wives, mothers," Pushilin said. ”Together we will achieve the coveted victory that we all need."

 The separatists and Ukrainian forces have been fighting for almost eight years.
-But the violence along the line of contact separating the two sides, including a car bombing in the eastern city of Donetsk and a humanitarian convoy hit by shelling, has risen in recent days.
+But the violence along the line of contact separating the two sides, including a humanitarian convoy hit by shelling, has risen in recent days.
+A car bombing Friday in the city of Donetsk also sharpened the sense of alarm.

 With an estimated 150,000 Russian troops now posted around Ukraine's borders, the long-simmering separatist conflict could provide the spark for a broader attack.

+Ukraine’s military said shelling killed a soldier Saturday in the government-held part of the Donetsk region and that separatist forces were placing artillery in residential areas to try and provoke a response.

-On Friday, the rebels began evacuating civilians from the conflict zone with an announcement that appeared to be part of their and Moscow's efforts to paint Ukraine as the aggressor instead.
+On Friday, the rebels began evacuating civilians to Russia with an announcement that appeared to be part of their and Moscow's efforts to paint Ukraine as the aggressor.

-In an ominous assessment, U.S. President Joe Biden said he was now “convinced” Russian President Vladimir Putin has decided to invade Ukraine and assault the capital, Kyiv.
+U.S. President Joe Biden said late Friday he was now "convinced" that Russian President Vladimir Putin has decided to invade Ukraine and assault the capital, Kyiv.

-Biden, who for weeks had said the U.S. was not sure if Putin had made the final decision, said his judgment had changed, citing American intelligence.
+Biden, who for weeks had said the U.S. was not sure if Putin was determined to send troops into the neighboring country, cited American intelligence as the source of his ominous assessment.

 “As of this moment, I’m convinced he’s made the decision,” Biden said.
 “We have reason to believe that.”
 He reiterated that the assault could occur in the “coming days.”

-Meanwhile, the Kremlin announced that it would conduct massive nuclear drills Saturday, and Putin pledged to protect Russia's national interests against what it sees as encroaching Western threats.
+Meanwhile, Russia conducted massive nuclear drills on Saturday.
+The Kremlin had said that Putin, who pledged to protect Russia's national interests against what it sees as encroaching Western threats, would watch the drills and personally oversee the display of his country's nuclear might from the situation room at the Russian Defense Ministry.

-Biden reiterated his threat of crushing economic and diplomatic sanctions against Russia if it does invade, and pressed Putin to reconsider.
-He said the U.S. and its Western allies were more united than ever to ensure Russia pays a steep price for any invasion.
+The Defense Ministry said Putin will personally oversee Saturday’s display of his country’s nuclear might.
+Notably, the planned exercise involves the Crimea-based Black Sea Fleet.
+Russia annexed the Crimean Peninsula after seizing it from Ukraine in 2014. .

-As further indication that the Russians were preparing for a major military push, a U.S. defense official said an estimated 40% to 50% of the ground forces deployed in the vicinity of the Ukrainian border have moved into attack positions closer to the border.
+Underscoring the West's concerns of an imminent invasion, a U.S. defense official said an estimated 40% to 50% of the ground forces deployed in the vicinity of the Ukrainian border have moved into attack positions closer to the border.

 The shift has been underway for about a week, other officials have said, and does not necessarily mean Putin has decided to begin an invasion.
 The defense official spoke on condition of anonymity to discuss internal U.S. military assessments.